Caution: Some people may find parts of this content confronting or distressing.

 A combination of factors contribute to someone considering suicide.
-Although some social factors may be associated with an increased risk of suicide, they are not a direct cause.
+Although some social factors may be associated with an increased risk of suicide, they cannot be considered a direct cause.

 Understanding how social factors affect the risk of suicide is important to better inform strategies to reduce suicide in Australia and may help in the planning of more effective evidence-based prevention and intervention programs.

-Using linked data from the Multi-Agency Data Integration Project (MADIP), the AIHW conducted two studies to identify social characteristics associated with greater risk of death by suicide.
-While these two pieces of work are distinct, together they add to the growing understanding of population-level influences on suicide deaths in Australia.
+Using linked data from the Multi-Agency Data Integration Project (MADIP), the AIHW has conducted two studies and a further study in collaboration with the Australian National University’s Centre for Social Research and Methods to identify social and economic characteristics associated with greater risk of death by suicide.
+While these pieces of work are distinct, together they add to the growing understanding of population-level influences on suicide deaths in Australia.

 The MADIP is a partnership among Australian Government agencies to link administrative and survey data.
 These studies used de-identified Australian Census of Population and Housing (2011) data linked with 7 years of Death Registrations (2011 to 2017).
-For more detailed information on the MADIP and linkage methods used, see Technical notes.
+For more detailed information on the MADIP data asset, data linkage and analytical methods used, see Technical notes.

 Data linkage combines information from multiple sources, while preserving privacy.
 All linked data sets used for analysis at the AIHW comply with legislative and regulatory standards, are securely stored and accessed, and meet ethical standards and community expectations.
 Protocols are in place to prevent privacy breaches or the unauthorised identification of individuals, and to ensure data security and restricted access to information.